grzesiek-galezowski/web-of-objects-book/manuscript/01 - notes.md

 # Simplicity

 - what is and what is not "simple".
-- 4 rules of simple design - Beck and Shalloway's version
+- 4 rules of simple design - Beck and Shalloway's version (mention 4 rules in refactoring)
 - overdesign
 - underdesign

 # Enablers